The FSAs Approach to Managing the Interests of its External Scientific Advisers

 - For advisers working outside of the SAC structure, FSA staff are responsible for deciding whether an interest poses a conflict, and how any conflicts should be managed.
 In assessing this, they will need to take proportionate approach, reflecting the scale and nature of the task and the outcome which the advice will inform.[5]

-The FSA Director of Wales, Information and Science is accountable within the Executive for the assurance on the operation of this approach, supported by the FSA Head of Science and staff in the Science Evidence and Research Division, through day-to-day monitoring and advice.
-This includes verifying the completeness and accuracy of declared interests and the way conflicts are assessed and managed.
-Activities to support this are:
+The FSA Director of Information and Science is accountable within the Executive for the oversight and review of SAC declaration of interest processes.
+This role includes verifying the completeness and accuracy of declared interests and the way conflicts are assessed and managed through:

 2.2 Defining interests and conflicts